keptn/keptn.github.io/content/docs/0.16.x/reference/files/shipyard/index.md

 * `name`: A unique name of the task
 * `triggeredAfter` *(optional)*: Wait time before task is triggered.
 * `properties` *(optional)*: Task properties as individual `key:value` pairs.
-These properties precise the task and are consumed by the unit that executes the task.
+  These properties are properties that the actioning tool requires and are consumed by the tool that executes the task.
+  Typically, properties are passed in at runtime using JSON data rather than having the data hardcoding into the *shipyard* file.

 Keptn supports a set of opinionated tasks for declaring a delivery or remediation sequence: